Trial of elderly Rwanda genocide suspect opening at UN court - NewsBreak

 Trial of elderly Rwanda genocide suspect opening at UN court

-A frail 87-year-old Rwandan accused of encouraging and bankrolling the country's 1994 genocide boycotted the opening of his trial at a United Nations tribunal Thursday, nearly three decades after the 100-day massacre left 800,000 dead.
+A frail 87-year-old Rwandan accused of encouraging and bankrolling the country's 1994 genocide goes on trial at a United Nations tribunal Thursday, nearly three decades after the 100-day massacre left 800,000 dead.

-Félicien Kabuga is one of the last fugitives charged over the genocide to face justice.
-Even without him in court, the start of his trial marks a key day of reckoning for Rwandans who survived the killings or whose families were murdered.
+Félicien Kabuga is one of the last fugitives charged over the genocide to face justice, and the start of his trial marks a key day of reckoning for Rwandans who survived the killings or whose families were murdered.

-Presiding Judge Iain Bonomy said the proceedings could start without Kabuga, who did not attend amid a dispute over his legal representation.

-The court’s chief prosecutor, Serge Brammertz, said Kabuga's no-show was “a strategic decision.”
-Brammertz said that throughout preparations for trial, "he had a lawyer, very competent lawyer representing him.
-So as far as we are concerned, the proceedings are absolutely guaranteed.”
+Naphtal Ahishakiye, the executive secretary of a genocide survivors’ group known as Ibuka, said it’s never too late for justice to be delivered.

 The Tutsi minority was blamed for downing the plane.
 Bands of Hutu extremists began slaughtering Tutsis and their perceived supporters, with help from the army, police, and militias.